-Bonuses for 2014 were based one third on attaining the revenue target and two thirds on attaining the adjusted OIBA target.
+Bonuses for 2015 were based one third on attaining the revenue target and two thirds on attaining the adjusted OIBA target.

 The Compensation Committee elected to use these revenue and adjusted OIBA targets because it believes that such targets most accurately reflect our growth and improvements in our corporate performance without the impact of certain non-cash and non-recurring expenses which the Company does not regard as ongoing costs of doing business.
-The Compensation Committee set a range of specific revenue and adjusted OIBA targets based on a review of our actual revenue and adjusted OIBA for the fiscal year ended December 31, 2013 and our budgeted revenue and adjusted OIBA for the 2014 fiscal year.
+The Compensation Committee set a range of specific revenue and adjusted OIBA targets based on a review of our actual revenue and adjusted OIBA for the fiscal year ended December 31, 2014 and our budgeted revenue and adjusted OIBA for the 2015 fiscal year.
 At the low end of the range, the targets were intended to be difficult but realistic given our expectations regarding corporate performance.
 The high end of the range, intended to reflect "optimum" Company performance, were set significantly higher than our projected financial results and were considered "stretch" goals.

 The Compensation Committee also has absolute discretion to award no bonuses at all even if the highest target is achieved.
 It is our intention that any such bonus payments would still constitute a relatively small percentage of our NEO compensation so that the bulk of their compensation package will remain dependent on our long-term growth.
-For 2014, the Compensation Committee awarded bonuses under the Incentive Plan in the aggregate amount of \$923,084.
-The Compensation Committee separately awarded Mr. Miller a bonus of \$71,250 based on his performance during 2014.
+For 2015, the Compensation Committee awarded bonuses under the Incentive Plan in the aggregate amount of \$421,332.
+The Compensation Committee separately awarded Mr. Nafus a pro-rated annual performance bonus of \$104,000 with respect to the 2015 fiscal period.
+Mr. Miller was separately awarded bonuses including subsequent to the change in his position to a non-executive officer of the Company in May of 2015 of \$83,000 based on his performance during 2015.